-A gentleman and a record-breaker 09/06/2022 In his electrically powered Blizz Primatist, the Italian entrepreneur Gianmaria Aghem set seven world records on the circuit of the Nardò Technical Center, demonstrating the potential of electric mobility beautifully.
-Gianmaria Aghem has driven more than 400 vintage car rallies in his life - and he's won a fair share of them, too.
+A gentleman and a record-breaker

+09/06/2022 With his electrically powered Blizz Primatist, the Italian entrepreneur Gianmaria Aghem set seven world records on the circuit of the Nardò Technical Center, impressively demonstrating the potential of electric mobility.

+Ganmaria Aghem has already driven more than 400 vintage car rallies in his life, and he has won a fair share of them.
 His car: a 1965 Lancia Fulvia Coupe.
 "I love the classic design, the vintage technology, and the sound of the engine," says the 74-year-old entrepreneur from Turin with evident delight.
-His living room is adorned with more than 70 trophies.
-Now another standout achievement - and one that perhaps wouldn't be expected of a classic car fan like Aghem - has been added to his bevy of awards: last spring he set seven world records on the grounds of the Nardo Technical Center (NTC) in southern Italy.
+His living room is adorned with over 70 trophies.

+And now another standout achievement that one might not have expected from a classic car fan like Aghem has been added to his bevy of awards: In the spring of 2021, he set seven world records on the grounds of the Nardo Technical Center (NTC) in southern Italy.
 He was driving the ultra-modern electric single-seater Blizz Primatist, a car that he played a key role in developing and which has little in common with his Lancia Fulvia Coupe.
-There is no flashing chrome radiator grille, rally headlights, or the classic curved shapes of the Lancia.
-Indeed, with its tailfin and measuring four metres long and one metre wide, it's more reminiscent of a torpedo.
-When it accelerates there is no rich throatiness of a four-cylinder - only the guiet hum of its electric motor.
+You'll search in vain for the flashing chrome radiator grille, rally headlights, or classic curved shapes of the Lancia.
+Indeed, the four-meter-long and one-meter-wide vehicle with a tailfin is more reminiscent of a torpedo.
+When accelerating, you won't hear the rich throatiness of a four-cylinder, but only the quiet hum of the e-drive.